Projects

 - Metadata license*: Assign a license to the metadata (i.e., identifications, locations, project details) in your project.
 You may select from standard Creative Commons licenses: CC0, CC BY.

-- Photos license: Assign a license to the images in your project.
-You may select from standard
+- Photos license*: Assign a license to the images in your project.
+You may select a standard Creative Commons license: CC0, CC BY, or CC BY-NC.

 - Objectives*: State the objectives of the project.